 Patty Power was named Executive Vice President, Operations and Engineering in April 2016.
 Prior to that, she served as Senior Vice President of Operations and Administration for CBS Sports Network, the first 24-hour college sports network.
-In her expanded role, Power is responsible for the day-to-day management of Operations and Engineering including production management, technical management, network operations, commercial operations, post production and media services for all CBS Sports and CBS Sports Network’s broadcast and cable properties.
-She will continue to be responsible for the technical production of over 350 remotes, hundreds of hours of studio and original programming annually on CBS Sports Network, oversee and facilitate all major operations-related deals.
+Power is responsible for the day-to-day management of Operations and Engineering including production management, technical management, network operations, commercial operations, post production and media services for all CBS Sports and CBS Sports Network’s broadcast and cable properties.
+She also is responsible for the technical production of over 350 remotes, hundreds of hours of studio and original programming annually on CBS Sports Network, oversee and facilitate all major operations-related deals.

 Power, an industry veteran and executive with wide-ranging knowledge of sports television start-ups, has extensive experience in operations, production planning and administration, and has been integral to CBS Sports Network’s growth and success since its inception.
 She helped launch the independent Network (then CSTV), which debuted in April 2003 and was acquired by CBS in January 2006.
 Power helped establish and launch the network’s VOD product.
 Under her direction, CBS Sports Network has grown into a multi-media leader in the industry, which is available to over 95 million households.

 Power is responsible for the distribution and quality control of CBS Sports Network’s signal, including affiliate authorization, compliance, NOC and commercial operations.
 Under her direction, CBS Sports Network built out a 20,000 square foot production facility at Chelsea Piers in New York City that included studio and post-production facilities, and a state-of-the-art digital archive management system.
 In addition, she helped spearhead the CBS Sports Network’s upgrade to High Definition production programming and distribution.